Anxiety & Stress

 - Small acts of bravery – try something new to build confidence

-- Practice relaxation techniques like progressive muscle relaxation
+- Practice relaxation techniques like progressive muscle relaxation or slow breathing

 - Cut back on coffee or foods/drinks that make you feel jittery